micklynch/ReferWell/README.md

 #### Market Sizing
 **In the United States:**
-From presentation:
-* There are approximately 740MM referrals in the US per year
-* The average referral takes ~27 minutes from physician and admins
-* Assuming an average cost of $100/hr, the TAM is $74B per year

 - Approximately 105 million physician office visits result in referrals to specialists annually.
 - Primary care physicians spend an average of 74 minutes per day managing referrals, equivalent to about 20% of their clinical time.